somu2323/Lost_And_Found_deploython/README.md

 - 📝 **Post Lost Items**: Students can report lost items with descriptions, images, and location details
 - 🔍 **Search & Filter**: Advanced search and filtering by category, status, and keywords
 - 🏷️ **Claim Items**: Students can claim lost items found by others
+- � **Email Notifications**: Automatic email alerts when lost items are found
-- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- �📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - ☁️ **Cloud Storage**: Images stored securely using Cloudinary
 - 🚀 **Live Deployment**: Deployed on Vercel for optimal performance